You Hurt My Feelings Stars Julia Louis-Dreyfus and Tobias Menzies and is Directed by Nicole Holofcener

 Both of these come into fold when she overhears a conversation by her husband Don (Tobias Menzies in an intentionally faceless performance that feels both aloof and estranged in equal doses) exclaiming his distaste for Beth’s new novel.
 This shatters Beth, who’s convinced she can’t trust anything her husband says anymore.
 We’re stuck playing a he said, she said game after this, ultimately understanding both sides of the picture while admitting the two are surprisingly mediocre at conversing with one another despite years of being married.

-Reviews for Movies like You Hurt My Feelings
+Reviews for Films like You Hurt My Feelings (2023)

 And despite Don being a professional therapist, although you wouldn’t get the sense he’s a very successful one judging by the various sessions he’s having that are stitched in between plot points within You Hurt My Feelings.
 The movie is overwhelmingly about adults far along in their careers struggling with whether they’ve achieved what they hoped for.
 Don has the most stable job, banking on session fees to provide for his family.
 Even that comes into question during moments of passive aggressiveness from his patrons.